Last Updated on March 27, 2023

 The Tar Heel State is home to many unique eats, drinks, and condiments.
-But something you may have never thought about it is that so many famous foods hail from North Carolina.
-That includes familiar chains and brands that are known throughout the nation and beyond our borders!
+But something you may have never thought about it is that so many famous North Carolina foods known beyond our borders.

 And you know what makes this post even better?
 There are some cool and interesting stories behind these famous North Carolina foods.
 Knowing more about how and where they started makes our experiences with them even more special.

 If you’re looking for something specific, here’s how we’ve organized things: